-Backing up an Event Store database is straightforward, however it is reliant on carrying out the steps below in the correct order.
+Backing up an Event Store database is straightforward, but relies on you carrying out the steps below in the correct order.

 Many people do not rely on hot backups in a highly available cluster but instead increase their node counts to keep further copies of data.

-Most data is stored in chunk files, named
+Eventstore stores most data in chunk files, named

 chunkX.Y, where X is the chunk number, and Y is the version of that chunk file.
 As Event Store scavenges, it creates new versions of scavenged chunks which are interchangeable with older versions (but for the removed data).